stereopickle/credit_card_default_classification/README.md

 # Credit Card Default Binary Classification
-This repo contains a process to predict whether a person will default on their credit card or not.
+This repo contains a process to predict whether clients will default on their credit card or not.

 ## Repo Structure
 **010.Process.ipynb**: a Jupyter notebook containing the entire process